-In this paper, we propose a fully automated model building and validation procedure for multiple linear regression via a mathematical programming-based algorithm that minimizes MSE while guaranteeing both (i) statistical significance of the regression coefficients and (ii) regression assumptions and diagnostics.
-Note that it is not trivial to incorporate this model validation step into other popular subset selection approaches such as LASSO and stepwise selection.
+In this study, we propose a fully automated model building and validation procedure for multiple linear regression via a mathematical programming-based algorithm that minimizes MSE while guaranteeing both (i) the statistical significance of the regression coefficients and (ii) regression assumptions and diagnostics.
+The proposed model can replace the traditional iterative validation and diagnostics steps, and, with the help of lazy constraint technique, successfully returns the best subset with significant coefficients and a regression assumption-satisfying model in most cases.
+In addition, for the statistical significance test that is difficult to formulate as an easier linear constraint, we propose an explicit constraint to approximate the exact constraint for the coefficient $t$-test.
+The explicit constraint is formulated as a linear constraint and directly added to the model upfront to further reduce the solution time and size of the branch-and-bound tree explored.
 Our model is also capable of providing an alternative solution when there is no subset that satisfies all of the considered regression assumptions and tests.
-Our model is different from \citet{bertsimas2016OR} and \citet{carrizosaaenhancing} in that our algorithm finds a solution that satisfies the tests and diagnostics with only one call to an MIP solver, whereas they use an iterative method that calls an MIP solver multiple times or heuristic observations for modeling.
-The contributions of our paper can be summarized as follows: